straight-coding/EmbedTools/README.md

 # EmbedTools

 * Receive debug log broadcasted by device (via.UDP).
-* Simply generate RSA self-signed certificates using BouncyCastle package.
+* Simply generate RSA self-signed certificates using BouncyCastle package, and convert to a c source file.
+* Compress and pack web pages, then convert to a c source file.

 # UDP Log Receiver